Brenda Bennett

 Self Productions with Prince:

 Brenda Bennett is an American low key register singer and member of Prince’s all female bands Vanity 6 and Apollonia 6.
-She originates from Scotland, and is of German and French descendant from a country musician family (her mother played accordion and piano and her father guitar).
+She originated from Scotland, and is of German and French descendant from a country musician family (her mother played accordion and piano and her father guitar).
 She started singing in her early childhood.
-She also writes songs, plays guitar, bass guitar, percussion and piano.
+She writes songs, plays guitar, bass guitar, percussion and piano.

 Musical Career